Climate Change Management

 PTTEP has continuously initiated actions to reduce and mitigate risks, including an increase in the investment proportion of natural gas as a cleaner transition energy and studies to find ways to reduce greenhouse gas (GHG) emissions.
 In addition, to support Thailand’s goals to achieve Carbon Neutrality and Net Zero Greenhouse Gas (GHG) Emissions as committed at the 26th United Nation Climate Change Conference of the Parties (COP26), the Company has set the target to achieve Net Zero GHG Emissions by 2050 for E&P business covering scope 1 and scope 2 under PTTEP’s operational control.
 PTTEP also set the targets of reduction of greenhouse gas emissions intensity by 30% by 2030 and 50% by 2040 from 2020 base year.

-To achieve the target, PTTEP implements the GHG emission reduction projects by means of flare/excess gas recovery and utilization, energy efficiency improvement, production efficiency improvement and methane leak reduction.
-In addition, recognizing that greenhouse gas emissions will affect business expansion, PTTEP in collaboration with the PTT Group launches an internal carbon pricing scheme for investment decision-making process especially in projects that may emit significant GHG volume.
-Additionally, to achieve the target PTTEP has focused on research and development about Carbon Capture Utilization & Storage (CCUS) together with GHG emissions reduction from the operations.
-Examples of the CCU projects during the research and development are the conversion of CO2 to Carbon Nanotube and Cyclic Carbonate, respectively, etc.
+To achieve the target, PTTEP implements the GHG emission reduction projects (Scope1 and 2) by means of flare/excess gas recovery and utilization, energy efficiency improvement, production efficiency improvement and methane leak reduction.
+In addition, recognizing that greenhouse gas emissions will affect business expansion, PTTEP collaborated with the PTT Group to develop an internal carbon pricing to be taken into consideration when investing in GHG emissions reduction projects.
+PTTEP also established GHG management criteria, including an internal carbon pricing, for the new mergers and acquisitions (M&A) investment decision-making process in the E&P business.
+Additionally, to achieve the target PTTEP has focused on research and development about Carbon Capture Utilization and Storage (CCUS) together with GHG emissions reduction from the operations.
+PTTEP's operational transparency reflects in the inclusion of climate change strategy and performance in the annual reports and sustainability reports.
+PTTEP has also disclosed environmental and climate change-related performance to CDP since 2010.
+PTTEP has been ranked at "Leadership Level" for the 7th consecutive years since 2014, and "Management Level" in 2021, reflecting its environmental stewardship compared to its peers.

-As a company's vision to become an "Energy Partner of Choice", PTTEP recognizes the importance of collaboration with other Thai and international organizations to create positive climate action.
-PTTEP has committed to engage with third parties including Thailand Greenhouse Gas Organization (TGO) on climate policy under UN Global Compact's Guide for Responsible Corporate Engagement in Climate Policy.
-PTTEP is seeking opportunities to reduce or offset GHG emissions through various channels.
+• Thailand Greenhouse Gas Organization (TGO), to seek opportunities to reduce or offset GHG emissions through various channels.
 For instance, PTTEP buys carbon credit in support of TGO's carbon credit market to offset the emissions for internal activities; launches a reforestation project to capture carbon, participates in TGO's Low Emission Support Scheme (LESS) by initiating energy efficiency projects and applies the 3Rs principle (Reduce, Reuse and Recycle) in waste management.

 Climate Risk Management

-In the assessment of physical risks, 3 scenarios are applied as guided by the Intergovernmental Panel on Climate Change (IPCC): aggressive mitigation scenario or representative concentration Pathways (RCP 2.6); strong mitigation scenario (RCP 4.5); and Business-as-usual (BaU) scenario (RCP8.5).
+In the assessment of physical risks, 3 scenarios are applied as guided by the Intergovernmental Panel on Climate Change (IPCC): aggressive mitigation scenario or representative concentration Pathways (RCP 2.6); strong mitigation scenario (RCP 4.5); and Business-as-usual (BaU) scenario (RCP 8.5).
 The assessment results of corporate physical risks in all scenarios and all timeframe are ranked in between low to medium level.

 In the assessment of transition risks, 3 scenarios are applied: Stated Policies Scenario (SPS - previously known as “New Policies Scenario (NPS)”, the underlying assumptions and modelling methodology remain unchanged), Sustainable Development Scenario (SDS) and IPCC's 1.5°C scenario.
 The first two scenarios are in line with International Energy Agency (IEA)'s impact assessment guidance and the last with IPCC's guidance.
 The assessment results of corporate transition risks in all scenarios and all timeframe are ranked in between low to medium level.